 cell phone: +1.858.213.4793

 Ken has been a corporate pilot since 2006, flying Cessna Citation Jets for a San Diego company.
-He is also the safety manager for his flight department and instructs pilot in a full-motion CJ3 flight simulator at the ProFlight, LLC.
-Ken graduated from Embry-Riddle Aeronautical University in 2002 with a degree in Aeronautical Science before returning to this hometown of the San Diego flight instruct full-time for the three years.
+He is also the safety manager for his flight department and instructs pilots in a full-motion CJ3 flight simulator at the ProFlight, LLC.
+Ken graduated from Embry-Riddle Aeronautical Science before returning to his hometown of San Diego where he has been a flight instructor full-time for the last three years.

 Kyle Kerekffy, Pilot & ISBAO Auditor

 Kyle Kerekffy is a graduate of CSU Fullerton (B.A.
-Business Administration), is an airline transport pilot, and holds several business and commercial jet type ratings.
-Kyle grew up on / around North Island with his father flying Navy E2’s over Vietnam.
-His mom is a private pilot and Kyle from an early age has great memories of washing, waxing and flying in his grandfather’s Piper Cherokee.
+Business Administration), an airline transport pilot, and holds several business and commercial jet type ratings.
+Kyle grew up on/around North Island with his father flying Navy E2's over Vietnam.
+His mom is a private pilot and Kyle from an early age has great memories of washing, waxing, and flying his grandfather's Piper Cherokee.
 In 2006, Southwest Airlines offered Kyle a pilot position which he declined due to his passion for corporate aviation.
-Kyle is currently Lead Captain flying a Falcon 7X for Clay Lacy Aviation to domestic and many international destinations.
-Previous to that Kyle has held Chief Pilot, Aviation Manager, Safety Manager and Captain roles with: Gilead Science, Relational Investors, Sonance and Walters Golf.
+Kyle is currently Lead Captain flying a Falcon 7X for Clay Lacy Aviation to domestic and many interanational destinations.
+Previous to that, Kyle has held Chief Pilot, Aviation Manager, Safety Manager, and Captain roles with: Gilead Science, Relational Investors, Sonance and Walters Golf.
 Kyle enjoys mentoring aspiring pilots and challenging them to reach their career aspirations.